 As follows from the definition, private parties do not take external costs into account when deciding to make a trip.
 In the Figure 13.2c bottom it is depicted what would happen if marginal external costs are taken into account in the transport price.
 This 'taking into account' is also called internalization of external costs.
 The marginal social cost line will become steeper when external costs are internalized compared to the marginal private cost line (SC = PC + EC).
 The reason is that increasing quantities of transport often result in higher marginal external costs (see middle picture).
 For example, the first car or lorry kilometres hardly result in traffic jams.
 However, above a certain point traffic jams grow more or less exponentially in proportion as traffic quantities increase without adding new road capacity.
-Thus, as a result of the steeper SC line, a new equilibrium arises at price P1 and transport quantity Q1 (figure 13.2c bottom): the so-called social optimum.
+Thus, as a result of the steeper SC line, a new equilibrium arises at price P1 and transport quantity Q1 (Figure 13.2c bottom): the so-called social optimum.
 Figure 13.2 shows how to internalize from a theoretical point of view: governments should increase the private transport price (P0) with a charge equal to P1 minus P0.
 By doing so, the social optimum in the transport market will arise resulting in less transport (Q1) compared to the situation where external costs are not internalized (Q0).
 In other words, in a world without internalizing external costs, there is too much traffic (Q0) from a societal point of view.

 On the basis of the welfare theory governments carry out transport pricing policies.
-For example, one of the focus points in the 'European Strategy for Low-Emission Mobility' is a 'fair and efficient pricing in transport (which should better reflect negative externalities of transport (DG MOVE, 2019, p.
+For example, one of the focus points in the 'European Strategy for Low-Emission Mobility' is a fair and efficient pricing in transport which should better reflect negative externalities of transport (DG MOVE, 2019, p.
 3).
 Another global example, based on the notion of external costs, is urban charging schemes that are implemented or studied.
 Congestion charging schemes have different motivations but one of them is to internalize the external costs of road traffic.
-Cities such as Singapore in 1975, Oslo in 1990, Trondheim in 1991, Durham in 2002, London in 2003, Valletta and Stockholm in 2007, Milan in 2012 and Gothenburg in 2013, have implemented a kind of road or area pricing system (Ortuzar et al., 2021).
+Cities such as Singapore in 1975, Oslo in 1990, Trondheim in 1991, Durham in 2002, London in 2003, Valletta and Stockholm in 2007, Milan in 2012, and Gothenburg in 2013 have implemented a kind of road or area pricing system (Ortúzar et al., 2021).

-As already mentioned, societal cost-benefit analysis (CBA) is based on the welfare theory.
+As already mentioned, societal CBA is based on the welfare theory.
 CBA is applied to evaluate many transport policies.
-For example, Bouscasse et al. (2022) applied cost-benefit analysis for policies aiming at decreasing transport air pollutants (fine particulate matter, PM2.5, see Chapter.10).
-CBA is, however, mostly used as an appraisal tool for new transport infrastructure in Western World countries (Koopmans and Mouter, 2021).
+For example, Bouscasse et al. (2022) applied CBA for policies aiming at decreasing transport air pollutants (fine particulate matter, PM{2.5}, see Chapter10).
+CBA is, however, mostly used as an appraisal tool for new transport infrastructure in Western countries (Koopmans and Mouter, 2020).
 A CBA aims to quantify all marginal impacts of new infrastructure as much as possible and puts a monetary value to these impacts.
-Impacts are, for example, construction costs, decreased travel times, lower air quality and so forth.
+Impacts are, for example, construction costs, decreased travel times, lower air quality, and so forth.
 In most cases, travel time gains are the most important marginal benefit and construction costs the most important marginal costs.
-The idea is that if the marginal benefits of new infrastructure outweigh the marginal costs, politicians could decide to build the new infrastructure as, by doing so, they increase total welfare in a country or region.
+The idea is that if the marginal benefits of new infrastructure as, by doing so, they increase total welfare in a country or region.
 For more details on CBA, see Chapter 15.

-13.3.1 The practice
+13.3.1 The Practice